 Ovinnec promotes hunting, as the domain of felines, and farming, as something that makes life easier for humanoids who should then provide cream, cheese, and blankets.
 As a hunter he is also a god of death, though unlike many gods of death his worshipers are not sworn foes of the undead.
 It’s not that Ovinnec wishes to destroy all undead–just to make sure they know he CAN, if they interfere with the delivery of his pleasure and comfort.
 While he promotes exploration, hunting, and farming, his one inviolate rule is that no feline is to be abused.
 If one attacks you or kills your crops, by all means defend yourself and your possessions.
-But to cause harm or pain where it is not needed it anathema.
+But to cause felines harm or pain where it is not needed is anathema.

 He is rarely worshiped in large churches, but small shrines to him are extremely common–and are often filled with cats.
 Farmers claim anyone in need of a cat to hunt mice can go to any shrine of Ovinnec, and a kitten suitable to their needs will be present.
 Skeptics point out that if you have a place where a town feed and pet and protect cats, likely anyone can go find a kitten there.
 It is well known that Ovinnec is a close ally to Tazoteot, and his worshipers can operate out of their churches.
-This alliance is sometimes mocked as only existing because Tazoteot gives the best divine belly-rubs… a fact priests of Ovinnec have never denied.
+This alliance is sometimes mocked as only existing because Tazoteot gives the best divine belly-rubs… a claim priests of Ovinnec have never denied.

 *Ovinnec is Chaotic Good, but with an emphasis on chaos.
 His worshipers may be Neutral Good, Chaotic Good, Chaotic Neutral, or Chaotic Evil.

 *Ovinnec’s colors are black, brown, orange, and white.